How to buy international stocks in Canada

 Want a slice of some of the world's biggest companies?
 Go global with your stocks.

-Canadian stocks make up around 3% of the global market, so investing in international stocks is a simple way to gain exposure to a much wider range of investment opportunities.
-The good news is that there are multiple ways to buy foreign stocks in Canada.
+Canadian stocks make up around 3% of the global market, so international investing is a simple way to gain exposure to a much wider range of wealth-building opportunities.
+The good news is that there are multiple ways to buy international shares in Canada.

-Whether you want to learn how to buy Indian stocks, Japanese stocks, European stocks or other countries’ stocks from Canada, keep reading to find out how to buy international stocks in Canada.
+Whether you want to learn how to buy Chinese stocks, Japanese stocks, European stocks or investments in other markets, keep reading to find out how to buy international stocks in Canada.

-• Buy shares of global-themed exchange-traded funds (ETFs) or mutual funds that focus on international stocks and fixed-income (hint: This is the simplest, most cost-effective way to buy international stocks)
+• Buy international ETFs & mutual funds.
+Invest in exchange-traded funds or mutual funds that hold international stocks.
+This is the simplest, most cost-effective way to buy international stocks.

-• Invest directly in international stocks—such as Facebook and Apple—using an international broker
+• Buy shares of international companies.
+Invest directly in international stocks—such as Facebook and Apple—using an international broker.

 Best for Beginners